USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 The below applies to all available Christmas tree cutting areas in the {{forestName}}.

 * The tree stump must be less than {{stumpDiameter}} inches in diameter.
-* You must leave a stump of {{stumpHeight}} inches or less.
+* You must leave a stump height of {{stumpHeight}} inches or less.
-* Only cut trees within a National Forest boundary.
+* Only cut trees within the National Forest boundary.
 * Do not cut any tree designated with paint.
 * Tree-topping is prohibited.
 Cut down the whole tree.
 * After cutting your tree, take or scatter any unused portion of your tree.